sto3014/LRPureRAW/README.md

 ## Custom scripts

 ---
-You can create scripts files (CMD files on Windows, shell scripts on macOS) which are executed before and/or after the Lightroom export.
+You can create script files (CMD files on Windows, shell scripts on macOS) which are executed before and/or after the Lightroom export.
-One example implementation is used for cleaning up the export location and create the DxO directory as symbolic link to the original photo folder.
+One example implementation exits in the plug-in folder.
+Is used for cleaning up the export location and create the DxO directory as symbolic link to the original photo folder.
 For details see comments in example scripts:
 * On Windows
   ```